JackSzwergold/Cheat-Sheets/content/git/rewinding_to_a_specific_commit.md

 ---
 Title: Git - Rewinding to a Specific Commit
-Description: Git - Rewinding to a Specific Commit
+Description: A cheat sheet for rewinding to a specific commit and related items.
 Author: Jack Szwergold
 Date: 2015-09-15
 Robots: noindex,nofollow